Raksha25/ReactionTester/README.md

 # ReactionTester
 Reaction Tester is a simple game where user taps/clicks on different objects which appear randomly on the screen to test the response time of and record the same.
 It is initially developed using HTML, CSS and JavaScript.

+## How can you contribute to ReactionTester?
+* Make a valid Pull Request.
+  * Your change should create a difference in output towards improvement.
+  * Enhancing readability of existing code is valid.
+  * Improving README is valid.

+* Few ideas which can be added in the initial state of ReactionTester (Definitely all ideas are welcomed these are just suggestions):
+  * Adding dark mode.
+  * Adding a start/stop button.
+  * Styling can be improved.

+* If you feel like contibuting in any other way and do not find it among above mentioned points, do comment about it!
 ## How to make a Pull Request?
 - First, fork this repository and follow the given instructions: